Hyundai Sonata OEM Tire Specifications: Factory Sizes & Ratings

 Conclusion

-The right Hyundai Sonata tire size is the one Hyundai specified for your exact trim and wheel package.
+The right Hyundai Sonata tire size is the one Hyundai specified for your exact model year, trim, and wheel package.
 For the 2025 U.S. Sonata, that means 205/65R16, 215/55R17, 235/45R18, or 245/40R19 depending on trim.
-Before buying, confirm the driver-side door placard, match or exceed the original load index and speed rating, use the correct wheel fitment, and keep up with pressure, rotation, tread, age, and damage checks.
+Before buying, photograph the driver-side tire placard, match the required size and service description, confirm wheel fitment and TPMS compatibility, and use the placard’s cold pressure.
+That one check prevents most fitment mistakes.

 Sources